 Food Service

-By clicking the link above, parents and guardians can enter the Family Portal where they can view student lunch activity, make credit card deposits and check student balances.
+In the Family Portal, guardians can view student lunch activity, make credit card deposits to add money for extra food items and check student balances.

 First time users will have to create an account.
 You will need the following information handy in order to access information about your student: Student ID Number and Student Birth Date.
 Note: If the student ID number begins with a ZERO, delete that zero.